Anassm/todolist/README.md

 ## About this project
 <p>
-  I have made this website wanting to test my general skills, it does not have any appealing functionalities nor reusable code.
-Wanted to focus on design. <br>
+  I have made this website wanting to test my general skills, focus wasn't on reusable code.<br>
   Areas of improvement:
 </p>